alsonleej/tp/docs/DeveloperGuide.md

   FirstImpressions throws error "Invalid client name.
 Must be 1-100 characters with at least one letter.
 Only letters, numbers, spaces, hyphens, apostrophes, periods, and slashes are allowed." \
   Use case ends

 - 2d.
+Invalid datetime format \
+  FirstImpressions throws error "Invalid date/time format or value!\nPlease use the format: YYYY-MM-DD HH:MM (e.g., 2024-12-25 14:30)" \
+  Use case ends

+- 2e.
+Invalid datetime value \
+  FirstImpressions throws error "\"[datetime]\" is not a valid datetime" (e.g., "\"2026-02-31 14:00\" is not a valid datetime" for invalid dates like February 31st) \
+  Use case ends

+- 2f.
 Duplicate parameter \
   FirstImpressions throws error "Parameter [parameter] specified multiple times.
 Each parameter should appear only once." \
   Use case ends

-- 3e.
+- 3g.
 Unknown parameter \
   FirstImpressions throws error "Unknown parameter: [parameter].
 Valid parameters are /d, /c, /p, /desc" \
   Use case ends